zhiweigu2000/Job-finding/Machine Learning.md

 Always exist unique optimal parameter

+L2 regularization includes a squared penalty proportional to the weight values, when taken derivative, x is still in the function so less likely to be 0.

 L1 (LASSO) regularization: absolute value of a coefficient

 <img src="https://user-images.githubusercontent.com/76275089/147713624-79ccb5ae-f211-4239-a72e-d7991b12fca8.png" width = 400>

 Used for feature selection, shrink coefficients to 0

+L1 regularization adds an absolute value term, when taken derivative, it is not differentiable at x = 0 so it will put coefficients to be 0.

 ## Gradient descent